Bedrock02/tech-blog/posts/next-js-pages.md

 If we go back to `index.tsx`, we can make improvements that will keep both the component and the styles in the same directory without triggering build-time errors.
 We would need to clean up the `page` by importing a component found outside of the `/page` directory.

 ##### Approach 2:
+For this approach, we move the majority of what we have in `index.tsx` over to a separate component.
+That component then lives in the `components` directory.
+Since this new component is away from 'pages' we can have a styles file next to the component that will consume it.

 ```bash
 // file structure
 - pages